DEX Walkthrough

 ) -> AddLiquidityThroughProxyResultType<Self::Api>

 As it name suggests, this endpoint allow users to use their locked tokens in order to provide liquidity as if they had the unlocked token.
 It will fail if a liquidity pool is not configured for the token pair.
-The endpoint can receive any type of payments pair from the following: (LOCKED token, LOCKED token) / (LOCKED token, any token) / (any token, LOCKED token).
+The endpoint can receive any type of payments pair from the following: (LOCKED token, LOCKED token)

 Arguments:

-• first_token_amount_min: forwarded to the LP pool, may not be zero.
+- first_token_amount_min: forwarded to the LP pool, may not be zero.

-• second_token_amount_min: forwarded to the LP pool, may not be zero.
+- second_token_amount_min: forwarded to the LP pool, may not be zero.

-After the endpoint succesfully provides liquidity in the Pair SC, it returns a MultiValue of 3 EsdtTokenPayment: the refunded tokens from the first payment and from the second payment, as well as the LP_PROXY tokens, which can later be used to further interact with the LP pool through this SC.
+After the endpoint successfully provides liquidity in the Pair SC, it returns a MultiValue of 3 EsdtTokenPayment: the refunded tokens from the first payment and from the second payment, as well as the LP_PROXY tokens, which can later be used to further interact with the LP pool through this SC.

 Remove liquidity locked tokens